gm-embodied/V2G-Audit/Readme.md

-# V2G-Audit: Vector-to-Graph Transformation for Reliable Schematic Auditing
+# Beyond Pixels: A Vector-to-Graph Framework for Reliable Schematic Auditing

 This repository accompanies the paper:
-**"Beyond Pixels: Vector-to-Graph Transformation for Reliable Schematic Auditing" (ICASSP 2025, under review)**
+**"Beyond Pixels: A Vector-to-Graph Framework for Reliable Schematic Auditing" (ICASSP 2025, under review)**

 ---